Arcos Dorados (NYSE:ARCO) Rating Lowered to Sell at Zacks Investment Research

-Arcos Dorados (NYSE:ARCO) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued to investors on Monday, Zacks.com reports.
+Zacks Investment Research lowered shares of Arcos Dorados (NYSE:ARCO) from a hold rating to a sell rating in a report issued on Monday, Zacks.com reports.

 According to Zacks, “Arcos Dorados Holdings Inc. operates as a franchisee of McDonald’s with its operations divided in Brazil; North Latin America division; South Latin America and the Caribbean division.
 It also runs quick service restaurants in Latin America and the Caribbean.
 It has operations in territories in Latin America and the Caribbean, including Argentina, Aruba, Brazil, Chile, Colombia, Costa Rica, Curaçao, Ecuador, French Guiana, Guadeloupe, Martinique, Mexico, Panama, Peru, Puerto Rico, Uruguay, the U.S. Virgin Islands of St. Croix and St. Thomas, and Venezuela.
 Arcos Dorados Holdings Inc. is headquartered in Buenos Aires, Argentina. “

-Several other analysts also recently commented on ARCO.
-Bank of America downgraded shares of Arcos Dorados from a “buy” rating to a “neutral” rating in a report on Monday.
+Other research analysts have also issued reports about the stock.
+Bank of America lowered shares of Arcos Dorados from a buy rating to a neutral rating in a report on Monday.
 JPMorgan Chase & Co. began coverage on shares of Arcos Dorados in a report on Friday, July 2nd.
-They issued a “buy” rating and a $8.50 price objective for the company.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and one has issued a buy rating to the company.
-According to MarketBeat.com, the company currently has an average rating of “Hold” and an average target price of $6.78.
+They issued a buy rating and a $8.50 price objective for the company.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and one has issued a buy rating to the company’s stock.
+According to MarketBeat.com, Arcos Dorados presently has an average rating of Hold and a consensus price target of $6.78.

-Arcos Dorados (NYSE:ARCO) last announced its earnings results on Tuesday, August 10th.
-The restaurant operator reported $0.03 EPS for the quarter, topping the consensus estimate of $0.01 by $0.02.
-The business had revenue of $591.28 million during the quarter, compared to the consensus estimate of $559.22 million.
+Arcos Dorados (NYSE:ARCO) last announced its quarterly earnings results on Tuesday, August 10th.
+The restaurant operator reported $0.03 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.01 by $0.02.
+The business had revenue of $591.28 million during the quarter, compared to analysts’ expectations of $559.22 million.
 Arcos Dorados had a negative net margin of 1.38% and a negative return on equity of 17.51%.

+The business also recently disclosed a dividend, which was paid on Friday, July 23rd.
+Shareholders of record on Wednesday, July 14th were issued a $0.1086 dividend.
+The ex-dividend date of this dividend was Tuesday, July 13th.
+This represents a yield of 1.82%.
+Arcos Dorados’s dividend payout ratio (DPR) is presently -4.17%.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Envestnet Asset Management Inc. lifted its holdings in shares of Arcos Dorados by 19.9% during the 1st quarter.
-Envestnet Asset Management Inc. now owns 52,090 shares of the restaurant operator’s stock worth $265,000 after acquiring an additional 8,637 shares during the period.
-BlackRock Inc. lifted its holdings in shares of Arcos Dorados by 10.4% during the 1st quarter.
-BlackRock Inc. now owns 2,781,931 shares of the restaurant operator’s stock worth $14,160,000 after acquiring an additional 262,561 shares during the period.
-Boston Partners bought a new stake in shares of Arcos Dorados during the 1st quarter worth approximately $705,000.
-HighTower Advisors LLC lifted its holdings in shares of Arcos Dorados by 18.8% during the 1st quarter.
-HighTower Advisors LLC now owns 23,974 shares of the restaurant operator’s stock worth $122,000 after acquiring an additional 3,800 shares during the period.
-Finally, Ruffer LLP bought a new stake in shares of Arcos Dorados during the 1st quarter worth approximately $763,000.
-35.16% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of ARCO.
+Nelson Van Denburg & Campbell Wealth Management Group LLC increased its stake in shares of Arcos Dorados by 771.4% in the 2nd quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 6,100 shares of the restaurant operator’s stock worth $36,000 after acquiring an additional 5,400 shares in the last quarter.
+Pinnacle Holdings LLC increased its stake in shares of Arcos Dorados by 47.0% in the 1st quarter.
+Pinnacle Holdings LLC now owns 12,403 shares of the restaurant operator’s stock worth $63,000 after acquiring an additional 3,967 shares in the last quarter.
+OLD Mission Capital LLC bought a new position in shares of Arcos Dorados in the 2nd quarter worth about $67,000.
+Citadel Advisors LLC increased its stake in shares of Arcos Dorados by 617.7% in the 2nd quarter.
+Citadel Advisors LLC now owns 11,213 shares of the restaurant operator’s stock worth $67,000 after acquiring an additional 13,379 shares in the last quarter.
+Finally, Capital Asset Advisory Services LLC increased its stake in shares of Arcos Dorados by 14.9% in the 1st quarter.
+Capital Asset Advisory Services LLC now owns 13,445 shares of the restaurant operator’s stock worth $68,000 after acquiring an additional 1,746 shares in the last quarter.
+Institutional investors and hedge funds own 35.16% of the company’s stock.

 About Arcos Dorados